argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

 * The launch of CUDA kernels is asynchronous, so if you want to measure time spent in them make sure that you turned flag `use_cuda` on.
 Otherwise, your results may be misleading.
 * While profile collects events and analyses them it has a huge overhead.
 Profiler is helpful in searching for performance issues but slows down training/evaluation.
 Be sure that you removed it when you finish your code investigation.

 ## New PyTorch profiler
 With PyTorch 1.8 release [the new PyTorch profiler was introduced](https://pytorch.org/docs/stable/profiler.html#torch-profiler).
 It is the next version of `torch.autorgrad.profile` and will replace it in future releases.
-The new `torch.profile` can be used as we did before: collect and print profile.
+The new `torch.profile` has a different [API](https://pytorch.org/docs/stable/profiler.html#torch-profiler) but it can be used instead of  `torch.autorgrad.profile`: collect and print profile.
 But, more interestingly, it provides a convenient dashboard with a summary of all events and recommendations for optimization - [example3/v0.py](example3/v0.py)
 ```python
 import torch
 import torchvision.models as models